The MWI Animal Health Entomology Laboratory

 MWI’s Technical Services group and AmerisourceBergen opened this 1,200-square-foot facility in the fall of 2016.
 The lab includes three dedicated insect rearing and chemical treatment rooms that allow for the testing of insecticide efficacy and resistance.

-- Testing of house flies and darkling beetles for resistance or susceptibility to commercial insecticides.
+- Testing of darkling beetles and house flies for resistance or susceptibility to commercial insecticides

 - Developing and testing new insecticides in cooperation with product vendors and manufacturers.

 - Identifying arthropod specimens and providing accurate biological and control information to livestock producers.